 We live in an age of sharing, and nowhere is this more evident than in the Christian community.
 We’ve recognized that everyone has a story and that God’s hand is in all of them.
 There is great reverence given to stories of the faithful and their relationship with God through some of life’s roughest storms.

-And that hiding produces shame.
 I know logically that Jesus came for the sinners.
-That He hung out with people just like me.
+He hung out with people just like me.
 His longest and best conversation with a woman wasn’t with Mary or Martha, but rather a Samaritan woman of ill-refute at a well.
 He knows the heart of the deepest sinner.
 And He still loves us.